andrasq/node-qslist/Readme.md

 Class Api
 ---------

+        q = new qslist.SList();

 ### q.push( item )

 Add the item to the end of the list.
+The item may be any data type.
+Also aliased as `enqueue` and `append`.
+Note that `undefined` may be stored as an item, but can also be returned from an empty list by `peek` or `shift`.
+Use `isEmpty` to distinguish.

 ### q.shift( )

 Remove and return the first item at the front of the list.
+Returns `undefined` if the list is empty.
+Also aliased as `dequeue`.

 ### q.unshift( item )

 Add the item to the front of the list.
+Also aliased as `prepend`.

 ### q.isEmpty( )

-Test whether the list is empty.
+Test whether the list contains no items.

 ### q.peek( )

-Return the item at the front of the list, but do not remove it.
+Return the item at the front of the list, but without removing it.
-Returns null if the list is empty.
+Returns undefined if the list is empty.

 ### q.length